- Define the four major components of communication.

 The way we communicate today has been drastically changed by new technologies.
 We can access and send information across the globe in an instant—from a device that can fit in our pocket.
 Your program has policies that govern the use of technology in the program for you and children and youth; make sure you understand and follow these policies.
 Even if children and youth aren’t allowed to use cell phones in the program, it is likely that they will use technology to communicate outside of the program.
 It is important for you to understand the various ways school-age children and youth may be using technology to communicate.

 A text message is an electronic message that can be sent over a cellular or virtual network, usually from one cell phone to another.
 Depending on the type of device, images can be included in a text message.
-Text messages can also be sent using some MP3 players, tablets and other devices that can connect to the Internet or a cellular network.
+Text messages can also be sent using tablets and other devices that can connect to the Internet or a cellular network.
 Safety can become a concern because texting is instant and can be difficult for families to monitor.

 Social networking is another new technology that has drastically changed the way we communicate.
-Websites like Facebook, Twitter, and Instagram have made it easy to communicate and share information and photos with just about anyone.
+Websites like TikTok, Facebook, Twitter, and Instagram have made it easy to communicate and share information and photos with just about anyone.
 Unfortunately, not everyone uses social media responsibly.
 As this type of communication has gained popularity, there has been a rise in cyberbullying, identity theft, and activity by online sexual predators.
 As a school-age staff member, you should be familiar with what social networking is and be mindful for any misuse happening within your program.
 Look for signs that a school-age child may be a victim of cyber-bullying or other victimization.
-Talk to your trainer, coach, or supervisor about what to do if you notice a child who seems upset after using the computer, seems withdrawn or secretive about their online actions, or if you hear children and youth talking about another child’s online profile.
+Talk to your trainer, coach, or administrator about what to do if you notice a child who seems upset after using the computer, seems withdrawn or secretive about their online actions, or if you hear children and youth talking about another child’s online profile.

 Be sure to model good behavior and follow your program’s policy for staff cell phone use.
-As always, check with your program director on the specific policy on Internet use, cell phone use, social networking, and texting for school-age children and youth.
+As always, check with your program director on the specific policy on internet use, cell phone use, social networking, and texting for school-age children and youth.

 In the Explore section of this lesson, you will find a list of resources about safe internet use for school-age children and youth.
 You can share these resources with families in your program and review them yourself so that you can guide children and youth in a responsible way.